 How long the investigation takes depends on a lot of different things, including the amount of information that needs to be gathered and analyzed.
 On average, it takes the EEOC nearly 6 months to investigate a charge.
 A charge is often able to settle faster through mediation (usually in less than 3 months).

-Because Maryland law does not permit a court action to be filed under state law, and because the federal courts in Maryland are generally not considered to be employee-friendly, many Maryland attorneys choose to file employment discrimination cases in state court using county law if you work in Prince George's, Montgomery or Howard counties.
+Maryland’s employment discrimination code was amended and now allows employees claiming discrimination violations the ability to sue in state court.
+Maryland attorneys also have the option to file employment discrimination cases in state court using county law if you work in Prince George's, Montgomery or Howard counties.
 In Baltimore County, there is a right to sue in court if your employer has fewer than 6 employees, and the law limits the damages you can recover.
 A case filed in state court using federal law may be subject to "removal," which means that a defendant employer requests to move the case to federal court, because it involves a federal statute, such as Title VII or the ADEA.